Exploration

 └────────────────────────┘

-The % in the beginning means that there could be other characters to the left.
-The % in the end means that there could be other characters to the right.
+The % at the beginning means that there could be other characters to the left.
+The % at the end means that there could be other characters to the right.

-In order to inspect the structure of a given table, one can execute the DESCRIBE statement:
+To inspect the structure of a given table, execute the DESCRIBE statement:

 1